billynewport/datasurface/docs/DataPlatform.md

 * Ingest data from a Data producer
 * Materialize or Export Data in an asset for use by a Workspace
-* Evaluate a trigger a data transformer job
+* Evaluate a trigger fora data transformer job
 * Execute a data transformer

 ### Pipeline Graph Priority System